Cookies on this website

 Academic Visitor

-I am a British Academy Research Fellow and Academic Visitor at the University of Oxford.
-With a PhD in Linguistics, my research journey has traversed diverse terrains, initially focusing on language and culture contacts in multicultural settings.
-However, my extensive experience teaching English and Communication Skills to future healthcare professionals in Ukraine catalyzed a shift in my research interests towards medical discourse and doctor-patient interaction.
+I am a British Academy and CARA Fellow, currently an Academic Visitor at the University of Oxford.
+With a PhD in Linguistics, my early research centred on language and culture contact in multicultural environments.
+My extensive experience teaching English and communication skills to future healthcare professionals in Ukraine led to a shift in focus towards medical discourse and doctor-patient interaction.

 RESEARCH INTERESTS